Alda4luv/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that moves all files beginning with an uppercase letter
+A script that creates directories welcome/,welcome/to/,welcome/to/school